 In the early days of computers, sound quality wasn’t a huge concern.
 Prior to the invention of streaming music, consumers were lucky to find laptop or desktop computers with speakers that sounded even halfway decent.
 But a lot has changed since then.
 Now we use web-connected devices for all kinds of audio, ranging from high-fidelity music to TV shows in multichannel surround sound, and having a good set of computer speakers makes a big difference when it comes to enjoying digital content.

 Luckily, the computer speaker market has blossomed in the digital age, taking advantage of advancements in sound engineering and connectivity to perform better than ever before.
-Whether you need a modest pair of speakers to play music while you work at your desk or a pair that will level up your next party, there are plenty of good, affordable options available, and BestReviews can point you in the right direction.

 Most sets of computer speakers can do a lot more than make your music sound great.
 Here are the best features you’ll find when comparing different models.

-Bluetooth: Many computer speakers include Bluetooth functionality, so you can wirelessly connect your smartphone and stream your personal music through them.
+Many computer speakers include Bluetooth functionality, so you can wirelessly connect your smartphone and stream your personal music through them.
 If you need versatile speakers that will work with both your computer and your phone, get a set that includes Bluetooth.

-External subwoofer: Subwoofers are great for bringing out the bass in your music, TV shows, and movies – they’re basically a separate box that sits on the floor and handles all of the audio’s bass.
+Subwoofers are great for bringing out the bass in your music, TV shows, and movies – they’re basically a separate box that sits on the floor and handles all of the audio’s bass.
 If you love big, booming bass in your music and movies, pick a set of computer speakers with a subwoofer (just remember that subwoofers can be a little bulky, so you’ll need to figure out where to put it).

-Multiple inputs: Some computer speakers have multiple ports to physically connect additional devices for playback.
+Some computer speakers have multiple ports to physically connect additional devices for playback.
 Even if your computer will be your main source of audio, having multiple input options can be incredibly convenient for connecting things like a virtual assistant or an MP3 player.

-Headphone jack: Although the days of the 3.5mm auxiliary jack are numbered, there’s still a lot of value in being able to plug a set of wired headphones directly into a set of computer speakers for critical listening.
+Although the days of the 3.5mm auxiliary jack are numbered, there’s still a lot of value in being able to plug a set of wired headphones directly into a set of computer speakers for critical listening.

 It’s easy to get lost when shopping for any kind of speakers.
 There are so many different types that it’s hard to know which ones are right for you.
 Computer speakers are fairly unique – if you know what to look for.
 Here are the main types of speakers you’re likely to see while you’re shopping.

-Computer speakers typically come in sets of two small, rectangular speakers and a modest subwoofer.
+These typically come in sets of two small, rectangular speakers and a modest subwoofer.
 These are meant to be stationary and plugged directly into both your computer and an AC power outlet.
 Most importantly, computer speakers include amplifiers, so they’re designed to take an audio signal from a non-powered source (like a computer or smartphone) and amplify it.

 It’s easy to overpay for computer speakers, so as you’re looking at your options, keep these price ranges in mind.
 You can expect to pay from $30 to $300 for a pair.

-Inexpensive: You’ll find competent speakers that are good enough for casual listening but won’t knock your socks off for $30 to $75.
+You’ll find competent speakers that are good enough for casual listening but won’t knock your socks off for $30 to $75.
 Speakers in this price range are fine for small offices or users who don’t need a lot of bass in their music.
 If you need speakers that will make your computer sound good but don’t need them to make it sound great, you can get a good value in this range.

-Mid-range: You’ll find the best balance of price and quality in computer speakers in the $76 to $149 range.
+You’ll find the best balance of price and quality in computer speakers in the $76 to $149 range.
 These are models that come with impressive subwoofers, include full sets of connectivity, and sound fantastic.
 Unless you have an exceptionally large room or want a designer brand, there’s no need to spend more than this to get a good deal.

-Expensive: You’ll see luxury brands offering slick, modern-looking computer speakers for $150 to $300.
+You’ll see luxury brands offering slick, modern-looking computer speakers for $150 to $300.
 Computer speakers in this price range will sound good enough to please any audiophile and offer every connectivity option available, but the improvements over less expensive competitors can be so slight that they’re not worth the investment.

 Decide if you want to control your computer’s volume on the computer or the speakers.
 When you add a pair of speakers to your computer, there will be two places to control the volume – you can adjust the volume of the signal sent from your computer in your computer’s operating system, or you can adjust the volume of the sound coming from the speakers by turning the dial on the speakers.
 It’s easy to lose track of what’s controlling what, so we recommend leaving your computer audio at about 60% of full volume, so the speakers are always amplifying a consistent signal.
 You can then make adjustments from the speakers themselves.